-Besides leading my research team, I’m the Deputy Head of Department (Research) in the Civil and Environmental Engineering Department.
-I am President of the New Zealand Association of Scientists (NZAS) and Chair of the NZ Rivers Group.
-I am also chair of the 11th River, Coastal and Estuarine Morphodynamics Symposium (RCEM 2019), which takes place November 16-21, 2019 in Auckland and I am presently chair of the 14th Hydraulics in Water Engineering Conference (HIWE2020), which was planned to take place November 16-19, 2020 in Auckland, yet is postponed due to COVID-19.
+Besides leading my research team, I was the Deputy Head of Department (Research) in the Civil and Environmental Engineering Department from 2017-2020.
+I was President of the New Zealand Association of Scientists (NZAS) in 2019 and am currently Chair of the NZ Rivers Group.
+I was chair of the 11th River, Coastal and Estuarine Morphodynamics Symposium (RCEM2019), which took place November 16-21, 2019 in Auckland and I am presently chair of the 14th Hydraulics in Water Engineering Conference (HIWE2020), which was planned to take place November 16-19, 2020 in Auckland, yet is postponed due to COVID-19.

-I have published over 100 research journals and conference papers and have successfully supervised 2 PostDocs, 5 PhD and 6 Masters students.
-My research team is currently home to 2 PostDocs, 5 PhD students and several undergraduate students, I co-supervise another 3 PhD students.
+I have published over 100 research journals and conference papers and have successfully supervised 2 PostDocs, 8 PhD and 10 Masters students.
+My research team is currently home to 1 PostDoc, 2 PhD students and several undergraduate students, I co-supervise another 2 PhD students.
 I have collaborations in place within the University, as well as on a national and international level.

 I obtained my Diplom Ing. in 2002 from the Technische Universität Berlin, Germany.
 Before following the academic pathway, I worked in industry in the design office for two leading international providers of construction related services: